awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Type: [LogConfiguration](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_LogConfiguration.html) Object
 Required: no
 The log configuration specification for the container\.
-For example task definitions using a log configuration, see [Example Task Definitions](example_task_definitions.md)\.
+For example task definitions using a log configuration, see [Example task definitions](example_task_definitions.md)\.
 This parameter maps to `LogConfig` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `--log-driver` option to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
 By default, containers use the same logging driver that the Docker daemon uses; however the container may use a different logging driver than the Docker daemon by specifying a log driver with this parameter in the container definition\.
 To use a different logging driver for a container, the log system must be configured properly on the container instance \(or on a different log server for remote logging options\)\.
 For more information on the options for different supported log drivers, see [Configure logging drivers](https://docs.docker.com/engine/admin/logging/overview/) in the Docker documentation\.
 The following should be noted when specifying a log configuration for your containers:
 + Amazon ECS currently supports a subset of the logging drivers available to the Docker daemon \(shown in the valid values below\)\.
 Additional log drivers may be available in future releases of the Amazon ECS container agent\.